bijanbina/Assistant/README.md

 4. Compile Qt project
 5. Add Assistant to your start up list ( I guarantee that it will be a quiet boy :) )
 7. Create a shortcut for Script/Translate.sh.

 	if you like to map it to your mouse button first create xbind configuration file by `xbindkeys --defaults > ~/.xbindkeysrc`
-	and add these lines to it
+	then coustomize following lines and add it to your configuration file

 	```
 	"/home/lolo/PathToAssistant/Scripts/Translate.sh"